-- "Heroes of the 50 States" - the State Open Government Hall of Fame to recognize long-term contributions of individuals to open government in their respective states.
+- The State Open Government Hall of Fame – a/k/a the “Heroes of the 50 States” that recognizes long-term contributions of individuals to open government and freedom of information.

 - Providing state residents with a central resource for communication, education and instruction (e.g., citizen’s guide) about their state’s FOI laws and policies and assisting the public with open record pursuits;

 - Participating in research projects that generates data for use in national initiatives by NFOIC;